 How will I pay for my study?

-If you are eligible, you may be able to access a HECS‑HELP loan or a subsidised higher education place or a FEE-HELP loan for a non-subsidised place.
+If you are eligible, you may be able to access a HECS‑HELP loan for a subsidised higher education place.

 These tools can help you: